-1. Contribute to the physical fitness and development of athletic skills of participants through teaching and presenting a sound program of conditioning and practice.

-- 2. Teach the values of sportsmanship through the Virginia High School League Sportsmanship Code so that participants may learn to be humble in victory and gracious in defeat. - 3.
+- 1. Contribute to the physical fitness and development of athletic skills of participants through teaching and presenting a sound program of conditioning and practice. - 2.
+Teach the values of sportsmanship through the Virginia High School League Sportsmanship Code so that participants may learn to be humble in victory and gracious in defeat. - 3.
 Teach self-discipline by requiring participants to adhere to a lifestyle that will contribute in a positive way to team effectiveness. - 4.
 Teach the compatibility of self-reliance and cooperation through activities designed to give recognition to contributions of individual athletes and showing that success of the program depends on team effort. - 5.
 Unify the school by providing common goals, involving all students and creating a common purpose, thereby generating school spirit and building alumni loyalty. - 6.
 Provide a wholesome environment for athletic participation and values through teaching positive attitudes and the recreational value of participation. - 7.
 Provide opportunities to achieve educational and personal goals for students/athletes, counseling them to establish goals consistent with their interest, abilities, and needs. - 8.
-Provide an environment that is safe for all participants.
+Provide an environment that is safe for all participants. - 9.
+Teach transformative values to promote the growth of a student-athlete.